 • Consider getting your cat a playmate.
 This generally works better for younger cats – not all cats appreciate having another cat around -– but it can also enhance the quality of life of some older, more sociable cats.

-A last word: It’s likely your cat will go through a period of meowing at doors and windows.
-There’s no easy way out of it, but as long as her demands are never met, she will eventually adjust.
+It’s likely your cat will go through a period of meowing at doors and windows.
+There’s no easy way out of it, but as long as her demands are never met, she will eventually adjust, normally within a month.
 Remember that you are trying to keep her safe, and that the most important thing is that your cat learns meowing doesn’t get her anywhere.
 Don’t give in!

-You can download a pdf of Tips for Transitioning here.
+You can download Tips for Making the Transition here.